Analysis | The Sun Stops Shining for Indian Property Mogul

 “What’s $325 million to these rich backers?” investors must have thought, as they wrote their IPO subscription checks.
 Pallonji Mistry, the 90-year-old patriarch of the group, now run by son Shapoor, is worth more than $20 billion, according to Bloomberg data.
 The privately held construction unit garners $1.75 billion in annual operating income, according to a rating agency estimate.

 The solar company’s public issue went through, though it didn’t pull in as much money for the founders as the Mistry family had hoped for.
 Still, the group’s struggle to keep its IPO commitment became clear only late last week.
 Four days before the Nov.
-18 payment deadline, the founders wrote to the company’s board, asking for a more lenient payment schedule and a reduction in the principal amount, citing ”significant and rapid deterioration in the credit markets.”
+18 payment deadline, the founders wrote to the company’s board, asking for a more lenient payment schedule, citing ”significant and rapid deterioration in the credit markets.”
 Shares in Sterling and Wilson Solar, a profitable business with a global order book, tanked.

 More crucially, the Shapoorji Pallonji Group’s money problems gave Mumbai’s already-jittery financial community another reason to feel nervous.
 Several of India’s current and former billionaires are in trouble.
 But this isn’t just any tycoon.
 The Mistry family owns an 18.4% stake in India’s salt-to-software conglomerate Tata Group.